charles-r-smith/charles-r-smith.github.io/index.md

   <a href="/cv.html" style="margin-right: 15px;">CV</a>
 </div>

 Welcome!
-I am a third-year PhD candidate in the joint program in Economics and Finance at the University of Wisconsin-Madison.
+I am a fourth-year PhD candidate in the joint program in Economics and Finance at the University of Wisconsin-Madison.
 My research interests are in Industrial Organization, Banking and Financial Intermediation, and Household Finance.

 ![Personal Photo](/IMG_9687_edit.jpg)